zyradyl-moe/archive.zyradyl.moe/_posts/2016-10-01-Collegi-Backup-System.md

 ## Conclusion ##
 The end result of this is that our 100GB server, as it stands at any day, is mirrored in four separate locations.
-One on the host itself, one on the MBP hard drive, one in the Borg Repository, and one on the BackBlaze cloud.
+One on the host itself, one on the MBP hard drive, one in the Borg Repository, and one on the BackBlaze B2 Cloud.
 More than that though, we have a system that is easily automated via a simple shell script, which after completing the initial setup (sending 20,000+ files to Backblaze B2 can take a while), I will demonstrate here.